Kateryna Zemskova, CEO and Co-Founder:

 Bandana has a diploma in Civil Engineering from Pulchowk Institute of Engineering (Tribhuvan University), a Bachelor’s Degree in Accounting from Texas Lutheran University (Austin, Texas), a Master’s Degree in Accounting from the University of Phoenix, and an Associate’s Degree in Computer Information Systems from El Centro College (Dallas, Texas).

-Dn Dhital, Construction Supervisor:
+Dn Dhital, Construction Manager:

 Dn is a resident of Bhaktapur, earned his Bachelor's degree in Business Studies from Tribhuvan University.
 Before joining Good Earth Nepal he worked as a program coordinator, manager and marketing executive, and also volunteered in various earthquake relief programs.
 Dn is fluent in Nepali, English and Hindi.